tgergo1/C-JEPA/README.md

-# Biologically Inspired Spiking Neural Network

-This repository contains an initial prototype of a spiking neural network that implements several biologically motivated mechanisms:
+# C-JEPA (Cognitive JEPA)

+C-JEPA bundles a collection of biologically inspired spiking neural network modules together with a minimal Joint Embedding Predictive Architecture.
+The code base was designed for experimentation and remains lightweight so it can be extended easily.

+## Features

-- **Spiking neurons** with adaptive thresholds and simple dendritic compartments.
+- **Spiking neurons** with adaptive thresholds and simple dendritic compartments implemented in pure NumPy.
 - **Spike-Timing-Dependent Plasticity (STDP)** learning rule.
-- A small **predictive coding** network that attempts to minimize local prediction errors between layers.
+- **Predictive coding** networks that minimise local prediction errors.
+- **Energy-based** networks that support gradient based optimisation.
+- **EnergyPredictiveNetwork** which combines predictive coding with a global energy objective.
+- **JointEmbeddingNetwork** for JEPA-style training.
+- **TorchEnergyNetwork** optional PyTorch backend with multi-GPU support.
+- **Dataset utilities** for generating and loading digit data.
-- A simple **energy-based** network for gradient descent experiments.
+- **CLI tools** and **training helpers** for running experiments.

-The implementation is intentionally lightweight and serves as a starting point for experimenting with more elaborate models that incorporate dendritic computation, neuromodulation and hierarchical organization as described in the project proposal.
-A new :class:`BaseEnergyNetwork` now provides a common numpy backend used by higher level modules.

-Recent refactoring introduced reproducible initialization and state reset functions making the code easier to use for controlled experiments.
+- **Tutorial notebooks** demonstrating reconstruction, sequence prediction and generative modelling.

-## Basic Usage
+## Installation

-Install dependencies:

 ```bash
 pip install numpy torch matplotlib scikit-learn
 ```

-Run a short simulation with the predictive coding network:
+## Quick start

+The predictive coding network can be run with just a few lines of code:

 ```python
 from bio_snn.predictive_coding import PredictiveCodingNetwork